marcusbianchi/recipeservice/README.md

   - Post: Add the parameters parameter on phaseId = phaseId
     - Body: Product JSON
   - Delete: Delete the parameter from the parameter list

+# GatewayAPI
+API Responsible to provide access to information nedeed to compose the recipe from other APIs

+## URLs

+- gateway/thinggroups/{optional=startat}{optional=quantity}
+  - Get: Return List of Groups of Things
+    - startat: represent where the list starts t the database (Default=0)
+    - quantity: number of resuls in the query (Default=50)

+- gateway/thinggroups/{id}
+  - Get: Return Group of Things with thingGroupId = ID

+- gateway/thinggroups/attachedthings/{groupid}
+  - Get: List of Thing inside the group where thingGroupId = ID

+- gateway/things/{id}
+  - Get: Thing where thingId = ID

+- gateway/parameters/{optional=startat}{optional=quantity}
+  - Get: Return List of Parameters
+    - startat: represent where the list starts t the database (Default=0)
+    - quantity: number of resuls in the query (Default=50)

+- gateway/parameters/{id}
+  - Get: Parameter where parameterId = ID